valencik/mastersAPSC/documents/thesis/thesis.md

 If the supplied query was `A.Herzan`, then `A. Herzan` would be considered an approximate string match.
 This type of match could be found without much sophistication.
 However, we want to also consider more difficult matches like `J.Svenne` and `J.P.Svenne`.
-Approximate string matching libraries often use the Levenshtein Distance metric to compare strings.
+Approximate string matching libraries often use the Levenshtein Distance metric to compare strings @string-matching-tour.

 ### Levenshtein Distance
 String edit distance measures such as the Levenshtein Distance @Levenshtein66 offer an easy first approach to analyzing the author names.